Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/part1_introduction/01_abstraction.typ

 Question: If I pick one variable at random, what is its sign?

 The answer is `Pos`.
-Reasoning: The union of two positive value sets is still positive.
+Reasoning: The union of two `Pos` value sets is still `Pos`.
-Both possibilities lead to positive values, so we can be certain.
+Both possibilities lead to `Pos` values, so we can be certain.

 === Second Scenario: Mixed Signs